chevah/geck/content/review.rst

 * When you do a refactoring and you need to rename something in many files, do it in a dedicated branch which only deals with the renaming.
   This will help a lot with the review.
-Land your changed with the ugly names and then do a follow-up branch for the renaming.
+Land your changes with the ugly names and then do a follow-up branch for the renaming.

 * Feel free to submit as many merge request as you can.
 There is a problem